ajlive/php-http-service/README.md

 }
 ```

-Another minor difference is that `Errors\wrap` (presumably an analogue to Dave Cheney's `errors.Wrap`) has to accept an exception class as its third argument, otherwise it wouldn't know which exception class to wrap the previous error in.
+Another minor difference is that `Errors\wrap` (which I would write as an analogue to Dave Cheney's [`errors.Wrap`](https://github.com/pkg/errors/blob/master/errors.go#L184)) has to accept an exception class as its third argument, otherwise it wouldn't know which exception class to wrap the previous error in.
 Ah, for the simplicity of Go with its single `Error` interface.
-I've provided the base exception class, `Exception`.
+PHP's `Throwable` interface is similar, but as usual inheritance means we can't have nice things.
+So I added the class parameter and here I've provided it with th base exception class, `Exception`.

-I could make this class argument to `wrap` optional with a default of `Exception`, and many PHP devs might, but I'm not a fan of optional arguments in general.
-When I'm considering adding parameters to a function I prefer to be forced to decide whether I need a config struct/object or whether I need more functions.
+(I could make this class argument to `wrap` optional with a default of `Exception`, and many PHP devs might, but I'm not a fan of optional arguments in general.
+When I'm considering adding parameters to a function I prefer to be forced to decide whether I need a config struct/object or whether I need more functions.)

 The big difference beetween Go and PHP here is that `setupDatabase` only returns a `DbConn` instead of returning both a `DbConn` and a `dbtidy` cleanup function.
 To see why, consider a more naive translation.

 ```php
 function run(): void {  // throws